lixianbin1/vite-plugin-lazy-thumbnails/README_en.md

 A Vite plugin for generating image thumbnails and implementing progressive image loading effects on page load, for optimizing the experience, simple and convenient

+apply to：

+ - The project built by Vite
+ - If your picture is too large, you can use it.
+ - If you want to avoid grid loading of images when accessing a page, you can use it

 Key features:

  - Thumbnail generation: Generate low-quality, small-sized thumbnails for all images (jpg/png/jpeg/webp).